jlmwebhosting/funcunit.com/_old/phantomjs.md

 ### Iframe vs window.open

-In Rhino mode, calling S.open will open an iframe in the funcunit.html page, rather than a separate window via window.open.
+In Rhino mode, calling F.open will open an iframe in the funcunit.html page, rather than a separate window via window.open.
 Phantom 1.3.0 doesn't support window.open, so a frame is used instead.
 This can occassionally cause problems if your application assumes it is running within window.top.

 In NodeJS mode we're running off latest Phantom 1.8.0 that does support window.open, so this isn't an issue.